 “When I completed the first three paintings, I realized I had to tackle summer,” he says.
 “But I didn’t know how I was going to paint a sunset.”
 Roy drew on his creative spirit and found a solution.
 He used the form lines of traditional design and separated the colours in a sunset with bands of grey that were “like wisps of clouds.”
 Then he filled them in with colours he could distinguish on the palette.
 The end result was his first painted sunset, Westcoast Sunset.

 In creating the four-painting series, Roy did more than conquer his fear of working with colour.
 Just as he had hoped, he helped open the world’s eyes to the culture that exists in abundance in his traditional territory.
 “People who had no idea what northwest coast Indian art was were made aware of it and attracted to it, and then began to study it,” he says.

-Roy’s incredible contribution set the stage for his ongoing role as a bridge between cultures, and led to his receiving the Order of British Columbia in 1998 and the Order of Canada in 2006.
+His incredible contribution set the stage for his ongoing role as a bridge between cultures, and led to his receiving the Order of British Columbia in 1998 and the Order of Canada in 2006.
 Over the years, he’s leveraged his clout and recognition to bring awareness to First Nations cultures and help redefine the way others view them.
-“What we need to do is stop thinking of ourselves as survivors and become people who are positive contributors to society,” he says.
+In his words, “What we need to do is stop thinking of ourselves as survivors and become people who are positive contributors to society.”

 Making a different set of rules

 Along the way, Roy had to overcome demons of his own.
 In 1992, his career was going well.
 He had a long list of impressive customers and had opened his own Eagle Aerie Gallery in 1986.
 Located in Tofino, B.C., the gallery quickly became one of the area’s main attractions, drawing in hundreds of thousands of visitors every year.